Healthcare-associated infections (HAIs)

 The HAI website and all activities and content contained therein were made possible by the University of Missouri through contracts with the Missouri Department of Health and Senior Services who, in turn, received funding from the American Recovery and Reinvestment Act (ARRA) and the Centers for Disease Control and Prevention (CDC).

-This website is divided into five major sections:
+This website is divided into six major sections:

 - Basic infection control resources